 Suppliers shall not force labor (slavery, human trafficking, involuntary prison labor, etc.) on workers against their will.
-During recruitment, they shall enter into a written labor contract, drawn up in a language workers can understand, and provide a copy to the workers.
-When hiring foreign workers, workers shall maintain possession of their identity or immigration documents, e.g. passports and work permits, unless such holdings are required by law.
+As a part of the hiring process, supplier shall provide workers with a written employment agreement in a language they can understand.
+Workers shall maintain possession of their government-issued identification such as passport, work permit or immigration documents.
+Employers can only hold the documentation if such holdings are required by law, and in this case, at no time should workers be denied access to their documents.
 Suppliers shall not limit workers' freedom of movement unreasonably, and workers shall be able to resign freely when they so desire.
-Suppliers shall not require workers to pay recruiting fees.
+Suppliers shall not require workers to pay recruitment fees.